Raising Your Documentation Team’s Visibility

 - Lack of specifications and requirements documents impedes the product development and testing processes

-After you do this, you and your staff can start brainstorming solutions.
+After you do this, you and your documentation team can start brainstorming solutions.
 Try using the “ 5 to 1 habit ,” where you look for five solutions to every problem/obstacle encountered.
 (1) At this stage, there’s no such thing as an idea that’s too easy, too hard, too expensive, too radical.
 It’s about getting ideas on paper.
 And it’s not (yet) about committing your group to new responsibilities.

 What Twirls Your Beanie?